timosarkar/nix/README.md

 This repository contains all of my configurations and programs on my devices.
 They are all written using the Nix expression language, so that I can get ephemeral builds with very expressive parameters and versioning that run on all platforms and dont break.

 In the root directory you find my Nix home-manager configs.
-Home-manager configures my home directory and dotfiles on Ubuntu-22.02LTS, Debian 11 and Arch Linux. ```home.nix``` contains the configurations for my installed programs such as vim.
+Home-manager configures my home directory and dotfiles on Ubuntu-22.02LTS, Debian 11, Arch Linux as well as on my new Apple MacBook Pro M4. ```home.nix``` contains the configurations for my installed programs such as vim.

-## Replicate Nix home-manager
+## Replicate Nix home-manager on x86_64 Linux

 To replicate my home directory, dotfiles and installed/configured programs without breaking your own one, you need to install and run this podman container as shown below.